Barriers for hispanic women in receiving the human papillomavirus vaccine: A nursing challenge

 Cervical cancer affects more Hispanic women than non-Hispanic women in the United States.
 A vaccination exists to aid in the prevention of cervical cancer; an estimated 70% of cases could be avoided with the human papillomavirus (HPV) vaccine.
 However, women of Hispanic descent have many access barriers.
 By identifying and addressing such barriers, nurses can play a significant role in educating Hispanic women about the benefits of vaccination before HPV exposure occurs.
 Theoretical integration with Leininger's Culture Care Theory of Diversity and Universality provides a framework to address cultural differences and awareness when educating Hispanic women about this health issue.
 Additional nursing research into effective communication and educational programs to help reach the Hispanic population continues to be a priority in this vulnerable community.

 Wagner, Janelle, "Barriers for hispanic women in receiving the human papillomavirus vaccine: A nursing challenge" (2009).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 912.